 by Mike Ratliff

-“Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.
-Beware of men, for they will deliver you over to courts and flog you in their synagogues, (Matthew 10:16-17)
+16 “Behold, I send you out as sheep in the midst of wolves; so be shrewd as serpents and innocent as doves.
+17 But beware of men, for they will hand you over to the courts and scourge you in their synagogues; Matthew 10:16-17 (NASB)

 Winsome: generally pleasing and engaging often because of a childlike charm and innocence.

 Sometimes I feel like I am walking a tightrope.
 The Spirit-led walk is truly balanced; however, it is hard work to stay balanced.
 On one hand we are told we must be wise and discerning because men are evil, but at the same time we must stay harmless, winsome and engaging.
 Jesus said we must not strike back.
 Instead, we are to turn the other cheek.
 (Matthew 5:39) We are to be that winsome person who reflects Christ’s character to everyone.

 What is Christ’s character like?
 We are living this Spirit-led life as God renovates our hearts unto Christ-likeness, but what is it really?
 I heard a sermon about this one time.
 The preacher said to look at the way the world operates and do the opposite.
 That would be how God wants us to live.
 Well, I want a better definition than that.